 Step 4 Select Target Picture or Source Picture in menu bar to display related pictures only.
+Select Video or Picture to specify the file type.

-- Target Picture: Display the search results of people close-up. - Source Picture: Display the search results of original picture captured by camera.
+- Target Picture: Display the search results of people close-up. - Source Picture: Display the search results of original picture captured by camera. - Group: Sort the search results by selected item.

-9.2.2 Export Human Files
+9.1.2 Export Human Files